jhower/Jordan-Hower-Portfolio/_portfolio/blocjams.md

 ---

 ## <center>Conclusion<br>
 This project taught me to simplify code as much as possible.
 When you get into a project such as this its easy to blow up the amount of code needed to create an awesome website!
-Also it is easy to overcomplicate things so I had to make sure to make things simplified and functional.
+Also it is easy to overcomplicate things so I had to make sure to make things simplified but functional.